 The Union Market District has many, many draws (two huge marketplaces, rooftop professional tennis, Stephen Starr).
 But as of now, a divey, inexpensive bar isn’t one of them.
-That’s all about to change when veteran bartender Gina Chersevani opens Last Call in the coming weeks.
+That’s all about to change when veteran bartender Gina Chersevani opens Last Call on Friday, October 18.

 The booze joint takes over a 1940s-era cafeteria (most recently named J&P) that’s been closed for years.
 Chersevani, who runs Buffalo & Bergen at Union Market and outdoor frozen drink cart Suburbia, also suspects the space was a real-life speakeasy.